klahnakoski/JSONQueryExpressionTests/docs/GSOC Proposal.md

 * **Handle diverse datasources** - Relieving humans of schema management means we can ingest more diverse data faster.
 The familiar [ETL process](https://en.wikipedia.org/wiki/Extract,_load,_transform) can be replaced with [ELT](https://en.wikipedia.org/wiki/Extract,_transform,_load) Links: [A](http://hexanika.com/why-shift-from-etl-to-elt/), [B](https://www.ironsidegroup.com/2015/03/01/etl-vs-elt-whats-the-big-difference/)
 * **Mitigate the need for a (key, value) table** - Automatic schema management allows us to annotate records, or objects, without manual migrations: This prevents the creation of a (key, value) table (the "junk drawer" found in many database schemas) where those annotations usually reside.
 * **Automatic ingestion of changing relational databases** - Despite the limited set of schema expansions, we can handle more general relational database migrations: Relational databases can [extracted as a series of De-normailzed fact cubes](https://github.com/klahnakoski/MySQL-to-S3) As a relational database undergoes migrations (adding columns, adding relations, splitting tables), the extraction process can continue to capture the changes because each fact table is merely a snowflake subset of the relational whole.
-* **leverage existing database optimization** - This project is about using MDX-inspired query semantics and translating to database-specific query language: We leverage the powerful features of the underlying datastore.
+* **Leverage existing database optimization** - This project is about using MDX-inspired query semantics and translating to database-specific query language: We leverage the powerful features of the underlying datastore.

 ## Existing solutions